 Often, whether you perceive undocumented immigrants as positive or negative is a matter of politics.
-But one thing that should cross all political divides is the fate of the hundreds of thousands of children who were brought to America by their parents, who were themselves undocumented workers.
+But one thing that should cross all political divides is the fate of the hundreds of thousands of children who were brought to the United States by their parents, who were themselves undocumented workers.

 They had no choice but to follow their parents.
 When you are a minor child, your life is not your own.
 You must depend on your parents or guardian to be responsible to make choices on your behalf that profoundly affect the world you live in.
 Many of these children do not even know they are undocumented until they apply for a job or a driver’s licence.

 President Obama, like many Americans, felt that these children were blameless.
-He saw Congress’s lack of interest in pushing through any meaningful legislation to address the issue of ‘what to do with the children of undocumented workers’ and hence he made the bold decision to enact the Deferred Action for Childhood Arrivals (DACA).
+He saw Congress’s lack of interest in pushing through any meaningful legislation to address the issue of ‘what to do with the children of undocumented workers’ and hence he made the bold decision to enact the Deferred Action for Childhood Arrivals (DACA) in 2012.

 DACA was heavily criticized by President Trump during his campaign and his Attorney General Jeff Sessions announced the program is being repealed on September 5th, 2017.
-Congress has 6 months to implement changes.
-It is a real possibility that close to 800,000 Dreamers in the USA could be up for deportation.
+Congress had months to implement changes which left many scrambling to find a solution for the close to 800,000 Dreamers that were in the US at that time.

 If you are a Dreamer and you want to apply for permanent residence in Canada, that should not be a problem.
 With high English language proficiency and a completed university degree and a few years of work experience, qualifying under Express Entry could be possible.